ruggeri/tech-notes/randos/mining-massive-datasets.md

     * TODO: What is the math behind this??
 Something something spectral theorem?
     * Again, only partitions.
+    * I think this is called "spectral clustering".
+Spectral clustering uses
+    * He suggests that the eigenvectors of `A` are a labeling which is consistent with the labeling of neighbor nodes.
+    * He mentions a graph where every vertex has degree `d`.
+If there are two components of the graph, then an eigenvector is to assign all the vertices in one a value, and all the vertices in the other another value.
+    * He notes that this shouldn't change very much if these two components happened to be connected by a few edges.
+    * Seems like it should still be possible to assign them all the same cluster...
+    * I think `L=D-A` is sort of normalizing for the number of edges.
+Basically, if our `N(u)` neighbors all vote `x`, and we are labeled `x`, then there is zero error at this vertex.
+    * Wow, I think there's actually a lot to spectral theory...
+* I'm pretty unimpressed by this model.
+I can't really justify this metric.
+I get that it wants to penalize low internal connectivity and high external connectivity.
+But it just seems so totally unprincipled.
+    * I guess, after some experience, I don't like these problems where you try to define a solution by characteristics of what you're trying to model.
+    * I think it's better to *propose* a model, even a simple one, and then learn that.
 * Affiliation Model:
     * Every vertex is part of some groups.
 Has a certain prob of being in a group.